List of Cyborg 009 characters: 00 Cyborgs

 007 has the ability to reshape his cellular structure at will, allowing him to take the form of any object, creature, or person he wishes when he presses a button in his navel.
 With his superb acting skills, he can also blend in with the enemy to use sneaky maneuvers and attacks.
 During Conclusion: GOD'S WAR, 001 enhances 007's abilities to allow him to possess others and use astral projection.
 007's abilities make him a master of infiltration/espionage and by morphing into a dangerous animal or gigantic form he can also be very useful in field combat.

-"Great Britain," whose real name is unknown, was originally from the United Kingdom.
-He was once a famous and talented stage actor with a broad knowledge of famous shows but a weakness for alcohol caused his downfall.
-In the 2001 TV series, Great Britain (simply known by the initials G.B. in the English dub) was in love with an actress named Sophie, who worked with him.
+The man going by the stage name "Great Britain" was originally from the United Kingdom.
+He was once a famous and talented stage actor with a broad knowledge of theatre and a weakness for alcohol.
+In the 2001 TV series, Great Britain (simply known by the initials G.B. in the English dub) was in love with his colleague Sophie.
 Later he became more famous and gradually ignored his past love.
 One financial problem after another arose, and the once great thespian was reduced over time to a penniless nobody who would do anything for a drink or a smoke.
 Black Ghost agents, noticing his plight, easily lured Great Britain into their vehicle with an alcoholic beverage.
 Later when he escapes with the other cyborgs he returns to the United Kingdom and finds out that his ex-girlfriend had a daughter, Rosa.
-With the possibility that she might be his child, Great Britain tries to talk to her but is rejected and scorned for his past actions with Rosa believing him to have betrayed Sophie, to be redeemed only in the end when he replaces a main actor in a production of The Mists of London, a play 007 once acted in alongside Sophie, and manages to give them both closure.
+With the possibility that she might be his child, Great Britain tries to talk to her but is rejected and scorned for his past actions with Rosa believing him to have betrayed Sophie, to be redeemed only in the end when he replaces a main actor in a production of The Mists of London, a play he once acted in alongside Sophie, and manages to give them both closure.
 Great Britain is outwardly a lighthearted and amiable man who always tries to defuse tension between his teammates with a joke, but has lingering doubts and regrets about his past, being prone to serious introspection and using lines from theatrical roles to relate to a situation.
 Giving credence to his personality as a comic relief, there is a running gag where Great Britain often takes the form of a precocious, almost super deformed, spoiled child fearing for his own life.
 Of his team members, he is closest to 006, with the two frequently seen partnered together and forming a comedic duo.

 In the 1960s anime versions, he is a child rather than an adult, in an attempt by the producers to appeal to a younger audience.
 Though Ishinomori initially disapproved of this, he later temporarily mirrored it in the manga version by having Gilmore alter 007's body to make the child form his standard form in a one-shot titled "The Man in the High Castle" (though this change was quickly discarded soon after).